Here’s the guide you need to get the most out of your Microsoft Office version.

 Every day, in offices across the world, people are struggling to stay awake in presentations .

-This is rarely the fault of the software, and almost always due to the unimaginative content and the ability (or lack of!) of the speaker.
+This is rarely the fault of the software, and almost always due to the unimaginative content and the ability (or inability) of the speaker.
 Making presentations more compelling is a challenge that Microsoft sets itself with each new release of PowerPoint.

 Over the years this has been attempted with the addition of embedded rich media and improved performance, and this time around Microsoft has delivered improvements to slide design, new swipes and zooms, and even a new view.

 5.1 Don’t Edit With Fingers!

 One of the things that you will need to bear in mind with Office 2013 is that although the new Modern-style user interface is intended for use by fingers, it isn’t perfect for this use.

 This is typified in PowerPoint 2013, where you should be very careful about using anything other than the traditional mouse and keyboard to create and edit new presentations.
 Elements such as the window controls in the top-right, the zoom slider at the bottom and even the touch mode switch are clunky and difficult to access with fingers.